Monday, November 20, 2017

-In the sweetly lyrical, captivating new musical, The Band’s Visit, the Egyptian musicians of the Alexandra Ceremonial Police Orchestra invited by the Arabic Cultural Center of one Israeli town end up, through a miscommunication, in the wrong locale in the middle of the Israeli desert.
+The musical centers on the Egyptian musicians of the Alexandria Ceremonial Police Orchestra who are invited by the Arabic Cultural Center an Israeli town.
+However, through a miscommunication, the group ends up in the wrong locale in the middle of the Israeli desert.
 With no bus service until the following day, the group ends up stranded in the sleepy town with little money and options.
 Thus begins the 24-hour odyssey of the Arab entertainers as they become warmly and enchantingly intertwined with the lives of some of the residents.

 The show, based on the 2007 film of the same name, focuses on three ongoing vignettes between some members of the band and the Israeli citizens.
 They are poignantly portrayed, sometimes amusingly and at other moments with deep wistfulness.
 What comes forth is how much alike people are, no matter what their background and beliefs.